Skip to main content

 Dr. Ash

 "Sleep is not a switch you flip.
 It is a runway you land on.
-If your metabolic landing gear isnt down, youre going to crash."
+If your metabolic landing gear isnt down, you're going to crash."

 Why Do I Wake Up at 3 AM Even Though Im Tired?

 The most common reason healthy adults wake up at 3 AM is a metabolic event, not a hygiene failure.
 Your brain is doing what it is built to do: protecting you from a perceived emergency.
-Below are the three biological wake-up patterns I see most often in my Philly patients.
+Below are the 3 biological wake-up patterns I see most often in my Philly patients.

 1. The Metabolic Wake-Up: Nocturnal Hypoglycemia